 - Not disclosing passwords anyone

-Define/re-define job roles and positions - understand what right/privileges each role needs in order to perform their duties.
-For example, not every member of an administration team needs admin access to the MIS/SIS.
+- Define/re-define job roles and positions - understand what right/privileges each role needs in order to perform their duties.
+For example, not every member of the administration team needs admin access to the MIS/SIS.

 - Assign these defined roles to the appropriate users.